Mastenbroek Route

 Description

-IJsselmuiden, Kampen, Wilsum and Grafhorst, these are all places located on natural elevations.
-There people were protected against the threat of sea water.
-In order to grow enough food, they had to reclaim land in the lower parts.
-This is how the adjacent Polder Masten-broek and the Kampereiland were created.
-Thanks to the grass, which is known for its high quality, in some places on the route it is still possible to look unobstructed into the distance for more than 8 km.
+IJsselmuiden, Kampen, Wilsum and Grafhorst, they are all places that lie on natural elevations.
+There, people knew they were protected from the threat of seawater.
+In order to grow enough food, they had to reclaim land in the lower areas.
+This is how the adjacent Polder Mastenbroek and Kampereiland came into being.
+Thanks to the grass, which is known for its high quality, it is still possible to look unobstructed into the distance for more than 8 km in some places along the route.

 Additional directions